 Some people make the mistake of thinking the Minimum Payment is the amount they should pay each month.
 All you need to do is look at this table on my credit card statement to see why it’s a bad idea:

 If I were to only pay the minimum, it would take me seven years to pay off this $1,258.56 credit card bill!
-And, I’d end up paying over $750 in interest fees over that time!
+And, I’d end up paying over $750 in interest fees during that time!